 Peace Fleece is a mom and pop wool company in a small town in Maine.
-With every order, there’s a humble eight and a half by eleven page that traces their colorful story—from serving in the Vietnam war to a meeting a Russian entrepreneur during the cold war days to tending to a sheep farm in their own backyard.
+With every order, there’s a humble 8.5" x 11" page that traces their colorful story—from serving in the Vietnam war to a meeting a Russian entrepreneur during the cold war days to tending a sheep farm in their own backyard.

 After 23 years of business, that story has now been transcribed electronically (thanks to Kanchan Gokhale!).
-Written by Peter Hagerty, here’s the story of the Coconut Monk...
-Nipun Mehta
+Here’s the story of the Coconut Monk as told by Peter Hagerty.

-(first appeared in November, 2008 on the Servicespace blog)
+- Nipun Mehta (1st appeared in Nov.
+2008 on the Servicespace blog)

-It was early evening and the monks began lighting the thousands of Christmas tree bulbs that covered their island monastery - "So the American bomber pilots can see us" one smiles as he shuffled by.
-The Mekong River, a dull brown soup of mud with an occasional stick, slowly flowed by on its way south.
+It was early evening and the monks began lighting the thousands of Christmas tree bulbs that covered their island monastery - "So the American bomber pilots can see us" one smiles as he shuffles by.
+The Mekong River, a dull brown soup of mud with an occasional stick slowly flowing by on its way south.
 Viet Cong patrols set up their night time ambushes somewhere on the opposite shore.
 It was the summer of 1970 and the Vietnam War continued relentlessly.

 "What if the clouds come in and the pilots can't see the lights," I asked in French.